-The Land Rover Discovery Sport starts from £32,430 and extend up to £51,895 without options.
-We reviewed the plug-in hybrid P300e, and found it to be practical and spacious, albeit pricey and inefficient.
+The Land Rover Discovery Sport starts from £32,430 and extends up to £51,895 without options.
+We reviewed the plug-in hybrid P300e and found it to be practical and spacious, albeit pricey and inefficient.

 When it comes to audio, the manufacturer offers a few configurations: a six-speaker 180-Watt setup, a 12-speaker 400-Watt Meridian Sound System or a 15-speaker 650-Watt Meridian Surround Sound System.
 The 12-speaker setup costs an additional £630, excluding if you opt for the R-Dynamic HSE trim.
-The 15-speaker system costs an additional £1,260, excluding the aforementioned trims where it costs £630.
+The 15-speaker system costs an additional £1,260, excluding the aforementioned trims which cost £630.
 On review is the stock six-speaker configuration.